 Ridgemill Estate

 Staying at the Ridgemill Estate winery is definitely an ideal base from which to explore the area for wine lovers.
 The beautiful winery offers modern accommodation with incredible views across the hills and vines.
-You can choose from either the romantic one-bedroom chalet or three-bedroom apartment for larger groups.
-They also offer a complimentary breakfast for guest
+You can choose from either the romantic one-bedroom chalet or a three-bedroom apartment for larger groups.
+They also offer a complimentary breakfast for guests.

 Have you ever visited Stanthorpe and the Granite Belt Region?
 What other tips or advice would you offer to first-time visitors to the region?

-3 thoughts on “8 Best Things to do in Stanthorpe, QLD: A Detailed Guide”
+3 thoughts on “12 Best Things To Do In Stanthorpe, QLD | 2023 Guide”

 1. Beautiful write up Oksana.
 Thank you for appreciating our stunning Granite Belt and including our luxurious cabins overlooking the vines here at Ridgemill Estate.
 See you on your next visit!